-The Remote Desktop Connection client program is available in all editions of Windows including Home and Mobile.
-The RDP server required access a Windows PC remotely however, is only available on PCs running either Windows 10 Professional and Enterprise editions.
+The Remote Desktop Connection client program is available in all editions of Windows including Windows 10 Home and Mobile.
+The RDP server required to access a Windows PC remotely is however only available on PCs running either Windows 10 Professional or Enterprise editions.

 If you look more closely at other Windows editions like Home however, most the components required to run an RDP server are actually there already.
 Here is how you can enable remote desktop access in Windows Home edition.

 The RDP Wrapper Library project provides a quick fix for this by simply hot-wiring the already built-in Terminal Service in Windows and adding rules to the Windows Firewall to allow remote RDP connections.
 After downloading it and running the install.bat script, your system should be remotely accessible over RDP.

 Windows 10 Home edition doesn’t include any user interface in Windows System: Properties: Remote for managing Remote Access, as found in Windows 10 Professional and Enterprise editions.
 In its stead, you can use the bundled RDPConf program to manage settings.

 Which translates to “we’ve done a neat non-intrusive engineering job that doesn’t make changes to Windows itself”.
 Alternative approaches to enable RDP in the Home edition of Windows often make alterations to Windows components that are difficult to revert and may cause problems down the line when the system receives updates through Windows Update.
 RDP Wrapper on the other hand, just makes some adjustments to Windows configuration and uses existing Windows components and services to enable remote RDP access..

 There aren’t really any alternative third-party RDP server implementations available on Windows, so you must either use the implementation built-in to Windows or not at all.
 RDP is a proprietary protocol by Microsoft after all, so this may not be all that strange.